 The Rotary Club of Chorley Astley

-Fellowship is at the heart of the Club and this does much to ensure our 80% average attendance record.
-Members play golf together, tramp the hills, enjoy theatre and cricket trips, visit other clubs, give service to the community and work on Rotary projects to raise funds for charity.
+Fellowship is at the heart of the Club and this does much to ensure our high average attendance record.
+Members tramp the hills together, enjoy theatre and cricket trips, visit other clubs, give service to the community and work on Rotary projects to raise funds for charity.